How to spend no more than 30% of income: the advice of a retired millionaire at 35

 He launched a financial site and constantly wrote on it.
 In the end, he began to earn an average of $ 1000 per month on the site.
 Together with his wife, they also launched a YouTube channel on which they documented their travels, which brought in another $ 400- $ 500 per month.
 And, leaving a little free time, he earned several hundred dollars on part-time jobs.

-“But I still worked hard at my daily work because it was my main source of income.
-I wanted to show my boss why I deserved a 10% or 15% increase (which I requested and received - twice).
-Halfway through my career, I took courage to ask for a promotion.
-Four months later I was promoted, ”Adcock writes.
+“But I still worked hard in my day job because it was my main source of income.
+I wanted to show my boss why I deserved a 10% or 15% promotion (which I asked for and received - twice).
+Halfway through my career, I got up the courage to ask for a promotion.
+Four months later I was promoted, ”writes Adcock.

 Courtney also earned a lot.
 Since they both saved 70% of total income, which ranged from $ 200 to $ 000 a year, they quickly approached early retirement.